Order Lepidoptera - Butterflies and Moths

 is usually in the form of a coiled tube (adults of some species lack mouthparts and do not feed as adults).
 Images showing the characteristics of the order Lepidoptera:

 Common practice is to divide the Lepidoptera into two (or three) groups, though this is not, strictly speaking, a taxonomic division.
 (Butterflies and skippers are monophyletic

 groups within the Lepidoptera, but "moths" are a paraphyletic

-usually have feathery antennae and most are active at night.
+Moths usually have feathery antennae and most are active at night.
 They generally rest with their wings open, either flat or "tented" over the body.
 Rarely, the wings are held together vertically above the body as with butterflies.

 above ground they generally form a protective cocoon